 Taipei is home to some of Taiwan's most magnificent waterfalls, and most of them are just a short trip away.
-Here we have complied a list of most of the waterfalls in Taipei that you can visit or hike to easily.
+Here we have compiled a list of the most easily accessible waterfalls around Taipei.

 Safety Tips When Visiting Waterfalls: